 Sake Marche, the biggest sake event in Kanazawa, happens in October.
 Brewers from all over Ishikawa Prefecture host booths to show off their wares, and visitors eat, drink, and make merry, picnicking along the hillside in Kanazawa Central Park facing Kanazawa Castle.

-The Fukumitsuya Brewery offers free tours of the facility.
-For a comparatively cheap 500 yen, you can get a guided tour and a taste of their sake on hand.
+Fukumitsuya, the oldest living brewery in Kanazawa, offers free tours of its facility in both English and Japanese.
+For a comparatively cheap 500 yen, you can get a comprehensive guided tour of the entire process and a taste of their sake on hand.